 The Ingredients and Substitutions

-- Maple syrup: Or another liquid sweetener (i.e., agave nectar) and adjust the amount to taste.
-For sugar-free strawberry ice cream, use a sugar-free (keto) syrup.
+- Maple syrup: Or another liquid sweetener (use a sugar-free alternative if preferred), like agave nectar or vegan honey, and adjust the amount to taste.

 For the full ingredients list, measurements, complete recipe method, and nutritional information, please read the recipe card below.

-- Transfer the mixture into a freezer-safe container and allow it to freeze for a few hours or overnight.
+- Transfer the mixture to a freezer-safe container/ loaf pan and freeze for a few hours or overnight.
+Stir it every 20-30 minutes in the first 2 hours so it’s creamy, not icy.

-To make scooping easier, dip the ice cream scoop in hot water, wipe it off, and use it.
+To make scooping easier: Dip the ice cream scoop in hot water, wipe it off, and scoop.

-You could also use two cookies to make a vegan strawberry chocolate ice cream sandwich treat.
-OR use the dairy-free strawberry ice cream mixture in popsicle molds and dip it in dark chocolate.
+You can also try it between two cookies for a vegan strawberry ice cream sandwich OR freeze it in popsicle molds and dip them in dark chocolate.

 Storage Instructions

-Allow it to thaw on the counter for 15-20 minutes before serving every time for more of a scoopable consistency.
+Let it thaw at room temp for 15-20 minutes before serving for a scoopable consistency.

 FAQs